devharshthakur/ht-beatsync/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-As this is a learning project, I'd love to see how others might improve or extend it.
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+This project emphasizes maintainability and professional structure.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+When reporting issues or suggesting new features, please use the provided issue templates to ensure all necessary information is included.

-For an up-to-date view of the project's current status, completed work, and planned features, check out the [PROGRESS.MD](docs/PROGRESS.MD) file.
+For an up-to-date view of the project's current status, completed work, and planned features, check out the [CHANGELOG.md](CHANGELOG.md) file.
 This document serves as a roadmap and status tracker for the project.

 ## 🚨 Deployment Notes